Towards Probing the Diffuse Supernova Neutrino Background in All Flavors: Promise: Multi-Flavor Detection of the DSNB

 Because the detection of CE$\nu$NS events in dark-matter detectors is flavor-blind and has only the nuclear recoil energy as an observable (e.g., no directionality), other neutrino fluxes form irreducible backgrounds to the DSNB signal.
 Other types of detector backgrounds, which will increase the difficulty of detecting the DSNB, are discussed in subsequent sections.

-Figure~\ref{fig:flux} also shows the irreducible neutrino backgrounds.
-At low energies, solar-neutrino fluxes~\cite{Vinyoles:2016djt, Vitagliano:2019yzm} --- specifically from the $^8{\rm B}$ and $\mathrm{hep} ~(^3{\rm He + p})$ reactions, with endpoints of 15~MeV and $\simeq 19~\mathrm{MeV}$, respectively --- block the main part of the DSNB spectrum.
-At high energies, atmospheric-neutrino fluxes (calculated for the location of the Gran Sasso National Laboratories, as appropriate for all the detectors considered here)~\cite{Battistoni:2002ew, Newstead:2020fie} block the high-energy tail of the DSNB spectrum.
+Figure~\ref{fig:flux} also shows these irreducible neutrino backgrounds.
+At low enough energies, solar-neutrino fluxes~\cite{Vinyoles:2016djt, Vitagliano:2019yzm} --- specifically from the $^8{\rm B}$ and $\mathrm{hep} ~(^3{\rm He + p})$ reactions, with endpoints of 15~MeV and $\simeq 19~\mathrm{MeV}$, respectively --- will overwhelm the main part of the DSNB spectrum.
+At high enough energies, atmospheric-neutrino fluxes (calculated for the location of the Gran Sasso National Laboratories, as appropriate for all the detectors considered here)~\cite{Battistoni:2002ew, Newstead:2020fie} will overwhelm the high-energy tail of the DSNB spectrum.
 For the solar- and atmospheric-neutrino fluxes, we use the sum of all flavors of neutrinos and antineutrinos, as appropriate for neutral-current detection.
 All other known neutrino fluxes are subdominant to those shown, and hence are neglected.
 This figure is in good agreement with those in prior work~\cite{Strigari:2009bq, Billard:2013qya, Baudis:2013qla, Ruppin:2014bra, OHare:2016pjy}.